 Like notes in a musical score, our thoughts can either create pleasing harmonies or a discordant pandemonium which makes our lives unpleasant and dissatisfying.

 Kile Ozier takes a two week trek into the wilderness, and learns how a tiny shift in the rudder of the mind can steer a new course.

 Elisabeth Corey grew up in a world of abuse where no one believed her.
 The only thing she could do was keep trying to get people to hear her words.

-As Christian Coleman searches for the right words in his marriage, he learns the way they can destroy and heal.
+As Christian Clifton searches for the right words in his marriage, he learns the way they can destroy and heal.

 You can be married and use someone.
 You can devalue and denigrate someone without ever touching them.